-Associate Director, Government Affairs EUMEA
+Associate Director / Director, Government Affairs EUMEA

 BioMarin is the world leader in delivering therapeutics that provide meaningful advances to patients who live with serious and life-threatening rare genetic diseases.
 We target diseases that lack effective therapies and affect relatively small numbers of patients, many of whom are children.
 These conditions are often inherited, difficult to diagnose, progressively debilitating and have few, if any, treatment options.
 BioMarin will continue to focus on advancing therapies that are the first or best of their kind.

 By providing a foundation for all operations company wide, BioMarin’s General and Administrative teams support our mission of providing first and best in class therapeutics to patients who live with rare diseases.
 Our teams include groups such as finance, legal, human resources, corporate compliance and ethics, and information technology.
 Come join our team and make a meaningful impact on patients’ lives.

 The Associate Director / Director, Government Affairs EUMEA will play an active role in the design and execution of BioMarin’s government affairs strategy in Europe, with a predominant focus on the EU policy circles in Brussels.
 Secondarily, the Associate Director / Director would be responsible for identifying and implementing legislative policy developments at a national level that impact our commercial business in selected EU markets (e.g. Germany).
 The Associate Director / Director shall report to the Senior Director, Government Affairs EUMEA.

 The core areas of responsibility for this position will include: strategy development, coalition building and legislative analysis.
 The Associate Director / Director must be able to effectively anticipate, track and analyse the full implications of policy issues that could impact BioMarin’s commercialised products, pipeline assets, or operating environment in the broadest sense.